Lalitha (film)

 Lalitha is a 1976 Indian Tamil-language drama film, written and directed by Valampuri Somanathan.
-Starring Sujatha in the title role, the film has Gemini Ganesan and Kamal Haasan and Sumithra playing other pivotal roles.
+Starring Sujatha in the title role, the film has Gemini Ganesan, Kamal Haasan and Sumithra playing other pivotal roles.
 It is a remake of the Bengali film Saat Pake Bandha (1963).
+The film was released on 10 December 1976.

 Plot

-A rich woman named Lalitha loves and marries a professor Shankar.
+A rich woman named Lalitha loves and marries professor Shankar.
 Since he is at a very low status compared to her family, Lalitha's mother continuously humiliates them on various occasions.
-Lalitha, on a day, separates from her husband, following an argument about her mother's deeds.
+Lalitha, one day, separates from her husband, following an argument about her mother's deeds.
 Days after, when she decides to reunite with her husband, he has moved far away from there.
-The rest of the story deals with how they both reunite after a long period.
+The rest of the story deals with how they reunite after a long period.